July 23, 2014

-In 2010 the FDA approved a new blood test that detects both antibodies to HIV and HIV antigens (pieces of the virus.)
-This "fourth generation" test produces results faster than an antibody test.
+In 2010 the FDA approved a new blood test that detects both antibodies to HIV and HIV antigens (pieces of the virus).
+This "fourth generation" test can detect HIV infection sooner than antibody tests alone.

 What Does It Mean if I Test Positive?

 A positive test result means that you have HIV antibodies, and are infected with HIV.
 This can be a very difficult time.
 Be sure to get information and help.
 See Fact Sheet 201, "How Do I Start?"

 Testing positive does not mean that you have AIDS (see Fact Sheet 101, What is AIDS?).
 Many people who test positive stay healthy for several years, even if they don't start taking medication right away.